daisy/pipeline-assembly/src/main/resources/README.txt

 * Web API
   * New configuration entry for retrieving the job's xml sent when created.
   * Support for job's nice name in various job related api entries ( job creation and status)
   * New way of accessing job's results allowing total granularity.
+  * Input fileset and output fileset definition for scripts.

 * Framework
   * Massive refactoring for job related classes.
   * Complete job persistence support, allowing retrieval of status,logs and results (the later just in remote mode) after the framework is relunched.
   * Output port support.
+  * Input fileset and output fileset definition for scripts.
   * Several bug fixes.
   * Several design improvements.